FAQs: Virtual Physiotherapy appointments

 Will I need a scan?

-How do I access my exercise program?
+How do I access my exercise programme?